rmeyerth/lard-site/docs/toolkit/tokens/grammar.md

 sidebar_position: 10
 ---
 # Grammar
-The grammar system you to outline to the lexer the pattern for your statement it should look for when tokenizing an expression.
+The grammar system allows you to outline the pattern the lexer it should match for your statement when tokenizing an expression.
 It also tells the lexer the groups to which tokens should be assigned so that they are accessible during parsing when your Token ``process`` method gets called.
 During its development it became fondly known as the Least Effort Grammar System (LEGS for short).
 This is because you don't have to outline every possible interaction between